 Coughing is an important way to keep your throat and airways clear.
-However, too much coughing may mean you have a disease or disorder.
+But too much coughing may mean you have a disease or disorder.

 Coughs can be either acute or chronic:

-- Acute coughs usually begin suddenly and are often due to a cold, flu, or sinus infection.
+- Acute coughs usually begin rapidly and are often due to a cold, flu, or sinus infection.
 They usually go away after 3 weeks.

 - Subacute coughs last 3 to 8 weeks.